 The decision to separate is an incredibly difficult one.
 Unfortunately, once such an important decision has been made, many other matters need to be organised and agreed upon, such as who will live in or own the family home, how joint finances will be divided and how children will be cared, and provided, for.
 While deciding such matters is often hard, it’s possible to get peace of mind once an agreement is reached by setting out what is decided in a formal legal document called a separation agreement.
-Should divorce or dissolution follow, separation agreements can also help keep legal costs down by avoiding lengthy court proceedings.
+Should divorce or dissolution follow, separation agreements can also help keep legal costs down by avoiding length court proceedings.

 At the Glasgow Law Practice, our family law solicitors understand that separation or divorce is a life-changing situation for our clients.
 We are committed to providing the best possible advice, aimed at helping them to sort and deal with all the issues; making sure they’re fully informed when making important decisions about their own and their family’s future.
 Below we provide a general overview of separation agreements in Scotland.
-If you would like to know more about separation and how we can assist you, please contact our friendly team for a confidential, no-obligation chat.
+If you would like to know more about separation and how we can assist you, please contact our friendly team for a confidential, no obligation chat.

 What is a separation agreement?